Graham Roger Serjeant: Worldwide influence of Jamaican work

 The expertise gained in the management of 5,500 patients with sickle cell disease as well as the 800 followed from birth in the cohort study has led to many invitations to share Jamaican experience in Brazil, Greece, Nigeria, Uganda, Angola, Cameroon, Congo Brazzaville, Bahrain, Saudi Arabia and India.
-Foremost among these were 27 visits to India over the last 36 years where Indian colleagues have found Jamaican experience especially valuable in organizing services for the huge numbers of patients affected across central India.
+Foremost among these were 27 visits to India over the last 36 years, where Indian colleagues have found Jamaican experience especially valuable in organizing services for the huge numbers of patients affected across central India.

-In 1995 he was awarded the Musgrave Gold Medal by the Institute of Jamaica and in March 2014 received the Humanitarian Award from the Sickle Cell/Thalassemia Patients Network (SCTPN) in New York.
-The work was recognized by the British Government with the award of the CMG (Companion of the Most Distinguished Order of St. Michael and St. George) in 1981 and by the Jamaican Government by the award of the CD (Order of Distinction, Commander Class) in 1995 and of the OJ (Order of Jamaica) in 2015.
+In 1995 he was awarded the by the Institute of Jamaica and in March 2014 received the Humanitarian Award from the Sickle Cell/Thalassemia Patients Network (SCTPN) in New York.
+The work was recognized by the British Government with the award of the Companion of the Order of St Michael and St George (CMG) in the 1981 Birthday Honours and by the Jamaican Government by the award of the CD (Order of Distinction, Commander Class) in 1995 and of the OJ (Order of Jamaica) in 2015.
 He received the Mérite Congolaise from Congo Brazzaville in 2005.